6 Early Signs of Dementia

 - Scientists have determined certain genes make some people more likely to develop Alzheimer's disease.
 This is one risk factor and not a cause of Alzheimer’s.

 - Research also indicates that older Latinos and African-Americans are more at risk for Alzheimer’s and other dementia.
 The reasons are still unclear.

-The risk of developing dementia increases with conditions that damage the heart and blood vessels, like heart disease, diabetes and stroke.
+The risk of developing dementia increases with conditions that damage the heart and blood vessels, like heart disease, diabetes, and stroke.
 High blood pressure and high cholesterol can also increase risk.
 Work with your doctor to manage and control these conditions.

 Living with Dementia

 Anyone diagnosed with dementia should be under a doctor’s care.
 Alzheimer’s can be treated with certain medications.
-Those with vascular dementia should work to avoid further strokes by managing blood pressure, treating high cholesterol and diabetes and should not smoke cigarettes.
+Those with vascular dementia should work to avoid further strokes by managing blood pressure, treating high cholesterol and diabetes, and should not smoke cigarettes.

 These professionals are called caregivers and they’re an outstanding resource for helping loved ones who have dementia.

-Caregivers can help those with dementia by ensuring they:
+Caregivers can help individuals by ensuring they: